 The goal is for you to get rich… not your advisor.
 Fortunately, fund fees, trading commissions and investment minimums have been coming down for years and have never been lower.
 In many cases, they are now zero.
 Celebrate it.

 No. 7: Highly successful investors tax-manage their portfolios.

 If you are eligible for an IRA, 401(k) or other qualified retirement plan, take advantage of it.
 Pretax dollars beat post-tax dollars, especially when there is employer matching.
 (Also known as “free money.”)
 Retirement accounts are ideal for holding tax-inefficient investments like high-yield bonds, real estate investment trusts (REITs) and high-dividend-paying stocks.
 Outside your retirement accounts, you can still avoid the prying hands of the IRS by buying and holding individual stocks – you owe no capital gains taxes on equities you don’t sell – owning index funds, offsetting capital gains with capital losses where possible, and investing in tax-free municipal bonds rather than taxable ones.

 Can investment success really be this simple and straightforward?

 Yes and no. The principles themselves are easy to understand.
-But I could spend hours filling in the blanks and talking about the details – and will here in the weeks and months ahead.
+But I could spend hours filling in the blanks and talking about the details – as I often do here on Liberty Through Wealth.

 Remember to cut yourself some slack too.